GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 ### Chrome 94

-Starting in Chrome 93, non-secure contexts (broadly, websites that are not delivered over HTTPS) are forbidden from making requests to the private network.
+Starting in Chrome 94, public non-secure contexts (broadly, websites that are not delivered over HTTPS or from a private IP address) are forbidden from making requests to the private network.
 This was previously planned for Chrome 92, hence deprecation messages might still mention the earlier milestone.